PCS Move

 Strategies to maximize your options

 1. Study before your first ASVAB.
-Free prep resources include Khan Academy (math sections), the official ASVAB sample tests at officialasvab.com, and military.com/ASVAB.
-Quality prep can lift line scores by 15-30 points.
+Free prep includes Khan Academy (math + reading sections), the official practice questions at officialasvab.com, and the Department of Defense ASVAB Career Exploration Program (asvabprogram.com).
+Quality prep can lift line scores by 15-30 points, which is often the difference between qualifying for combat-arms MOS and qualifying for high-paying technical fields.

 2. Identify your target MOS BEFORE testing.
 Some MOS need GT scores (administrative, intelligence, cyber); others need MM (mechanic, aviation); others need EL (electronics, signal).
 Focus prep on the subtests that build YOUR target line score.